Estimated reading time: 5 minutes

 So, in this situation, in addition to the self-employment tax covering Medicare and Social Security payments, it also covers unemployment compensation.

-Can a business owner collect unemployment?
+Can a business owner collect unemployment benefits?

 Can I collect unemployment while starting my own business?